Show by Label

 Initial setup for the OCXO/DAC

-After the first functional tetst, it is time to get down to business and start to work on the DAC resolution.
+After the first functional tests, it is time to get down to business and start to work on the DAC resolution.
 To start with the DAC/OCXO circuit, do not populate R12 and R13, and start without R15.
-Put a jumper on the 1 and 2 positions of J3 and now select the proper resistor values for R9 and R10 to make sure you can set the OCXO output to 10MHz with the trimmer about in the middle.
+Put a jumper on the 1 and 2 positions of J3 and now select the proper resistor values for R9 and R10 to make sure you can set the OCXO output very close to 10MHz with the trimmer about in the middle.
 You can now use this setting to burn-in the OCXO.
 When that is stable enough, you can now add the GPSDO controller and connect the DAC by putting a jumper on pin 3 and 2 of J3.

 When that works to your satisfaction, you can now start to reduce the DAC swing from 0..4V to a lower range around the sweet-spot by adding R15.
 R15 is used to reduce the Volt/bit range of the DAC and increase the gain for the PID loop.
 The goal for the counter version is to get the gain in the 300-400 range.
-(Lars recommends 500 for the GPSDO but that's too high for the counter version.
+(Lars recommends 500 for the GPSDO but that's too high for this current counter version.
 I tried it.)
 I actually first used a trimmer instead of R15 to try it out and when I was satisfied, I switched to using a resistor.
 Don't select a gain that is too high, it will hamper the startup period.
 I ended up using a 82K value for R15 and that resulted in a gain of 387.

-With this setting you can fully tune the software and do the first runs to determine the gain and try to get a lock.
+With this setting you can now fully tune the software and do the first runs to determine the gain and try to get a lock.
 Make sure that before you do that, the systems has warmed-up sufficiently.

 With that done, you can now linearize the DAC range.
 Go to my main GPSDO blog here to see how that is done.
 Search for "Setting the ADC linearization parameters".
 In my case that resulted in a Min of 985 and a Max of 227.

-Now you're ready for more testing and tuning.
+And now you're ready for more testing and tuning.

 Testing the Counter Version of the GPSDO